fireblocks/fireblocks-key-recovery-tool/README.md

 * run: pip3 install -r requirements.txt

 ### Run the utility locally
-* See below for instructions on how to run the recovery tool
+* See below for instructions on how to run the recovery tool for a full recovery.

   1. Recommended:
       * run `./fireblocks_key_backup_and_recovery.py`

       #### It opens a menu with the following options:
       1. Create a recovery key pair - generate a recovery key-pair.
-You'll be asked to choose a passphrase that will be used to encrypt the private key, make sure you remember it
+You will be required to create a key pair passphrase to encrypt the private key file from the key pair.
       2. Verify the public backup key - verify the public key file of the recovery key-pair.
-This is useful for users with the self-serve backups that want to validate that their workspace owner’s request to back up the keys matches the key pair at their premise.
-Requires: the recovery key-pair public key
+         This is useful for users with Self-Serve backups who want to validate that their workspace Owner’s request to back up the keys matches the key pair at their premise.
+Requires the recovery key-pair public key.
       3. Verify the recovery package - run a sanity test of the workspace key backup package.
 Requires: the backup package, the recovery key pair private file, the passphrase to that private file, and the owner’s passphrase
       4. Reveal the private backup key - Requires: the backup package, the recovery key pair private file, the passphrase to that private file, and the owner’s passphrase

   2. Use the Legacy script:
     * run `./fb_recover_keys.py <backup zip file> <RSA recovery private key>` --prv